Male infertility

 How is male infertility treated?

-Male infertility treatment depends on the underlying cause.
+The treatment for male infertility depends on the underlying cause.

 Options include lifestyle changes, medications, surgery to improve sperm production or delivery, and surgery to retrieve sperm for use in in vitro fertilisation (IVF).